MisanthropeGirl/schroders/README.md

 The first problem I had was the lack of an actual ID property in the API response (there is, of course, a property which functions as such: 'ticker') so I extended my `Stock` type and added a property with the name of ID with the value from the 'ticker' property before the response is added to the state.

-The second was that the checkboxes were not showing as checked, even though if I checked enugh of them, the others were disabled.
-Explicitly adding the checked paramater with a piece of conditional logic, i.e. `checked={selectedStocks.includes(stock.ticker)}`, fixed this.
+The second was that the checkboxes were not showing as checked, even though if I checked enough of them, the others were disabled.
+Explicitly adding the checked parameter with a piece of conditional logic, i.e. `checked={selectedStocks.includes(stock.ticker)}`, fixed this.

 I doubt the app gained anything by me doing this but I can see how normalisation helps.
 I know that we made use it at F1000 (even if I didn't how what it was called) and I'm thinking how I can make use of it for the Mount website as well, either when building the API output or processing it in the JavaScript afterwards.